ooovenenoso/TinoAire/README.md

-# Air Quality Report Generator
+# TINOAIRE Air Quality Report Generator

 This script generates an air quality report based on data from the IQAir API and sends it via email.
 It also includes functionality to schedule report generation at specific times daily.